ampproject/amp-wp/bin/validator-readme.md

 # AMP for WordPress Validator

 ## Overview
-The AMP for WordPress Validator runs [WP Test data](http://wptest.io) through the [npm package](https://github.com/dorightdigital/amp-validator/) `amp-validator` CLI and returns the results.
+The AMP for WordPress Validator runs [WP Test data](http://wptest.io) through the AMP Project's validator and returns the results.
 This tool contains two parts:
 1) Shell script for Installing the test data and making sure we have the wptext.xml file in our plugin root directory and
 2) Node script to iterate through each post URL and validate them